 #Repost @jamescapetown ・・・ Inside the BRAND NEW #Seapoint #Syrian #resto @syrianacapetown ..super cosy+intimate! 😁🇿🇦🌍😳 #jamescapetown #LoveCapeTown #capetown #discoverctwc #southafrica #africa #travel #travelgram #wanderlust #ttot #meetsouthafrica #foodie #hotel #food #hotels #urbanpartay #urbancool #hotellife #hotelliving #hotelresidences #blessed @gilliansmith92 @instagramcapetown

 Starting with humble beginnings, Syriana started out selling their delicious Middle Eastern cuisine from a food truck, but they can now be easily found in Seapoint, glowing black and white signage making it easy to find.

 As we walked into Syriana, we were happily surprised to find that although the venue wasn’t huge, it wasn’t cramped either.
-Decorated in a black and white patterned walls, Syriana has spacious pearly- white booths with comfy seats, booths with swings ( which I only noticed after we’d settled into our booth), a front section catering for hookah smokers and a back non-smoking section.
+With walls decorated with black and white patterns, Syriana has spacious pearly- white booths with comfy seats, booths with swings ( which I only noticed after we’d settled into our booth), a front section catering for hookah smokers and a back non-smoking section.

 Aneesa was excited by all the starter options, many of which she had never tried before and I was more than ready to take my taste buds down memory lane.
-We decided on hummus ( dip made with mashed chick peas, usually blended with tahini, olive oil, garlic, lemon juice and salt) and pita bread, lentil soup, and falafel ( deep fried ball made from ground chick pea or other beans).
+We decided on hummus ( a dip made with mashed chickpeas, usually blended with tahini, olive oil, garlic, lemon juice and salt) and pita bread, lentil soup, and falafel ( deep fried ball made from ground chickpea or other beans).